 Since that initial recording, Iglauer has helped Alligator Records produce more than 200 titles and win more awards than any other blues label.
 Alligator recordings have garnered 32 Grammy Award nominations, winning twice (1982 and 1986), 18 Indie Awards from the Association for Independent Music and three Grand Prix du Disque awards.
 Alligator and its artists also have captured a total of 72 W.C.
 Handy Blues Awards, the blues community’s highest honor.

 Iglauer is the co-founder of Living Blues, America’s oldest blues magazine, and is a three-term president of the Blues Music Association, which he also founded.
 He has been honored with a Lifetime Achievement Award from the Montreux Jazz Festival and was inducted into the Blues Hall of Fame in 1997.
 Last year, Iglauer was recognized by Chicago Magazine with its “Chicagoan of the Year” award.

 Lawrence University, "Fox Cities Community Leaders, Acclaimed Historian, Noted Record Producer Receiving Honorary Degrees at Lawrence University’s 154th Commencement" (2003).
 Press Releases.
-Paper 242.
+242.